OBiLab/VarCall2015/day2/d2t1_dataQC.md

 - Overrepresented Sequences

-**NOTE: There is a characteristic drop in quality scores of the 3’ bases of the reads (we will trim these later).
+**NOTE : There is a characteristic drop in quality scores of the 3’ bases of the reads (we will trim these later).
 The overrepresented sequences will also be removed.**

 ---
+>
 >Question – what is the total number of sequences in each of the paired end fastq files? (hint – use the basic statistics module)
 >
 >paired_end1.fastq
 >paired_end2.fastq
+>
 >Question – what type of encoding is used in the fastq files?
 >
 >